mesonbuild/meson/docs/markdown/snippets/introspect_multiple.md

   - New: the `sources` key.
 It stores the source files of a target and their compiler parameters.
   - New: the `defined_in` key.
 It stores the meson file where a target is defined
+  - New: the `subproject` key.
+It stores the name of the subproject where a target is defined.
   - Added new target types (`jar`, `shared module`).